kubeshop/testkube-docs/docs/articles/open-source-or-pro.md

 - **Logs/Artifacts** : Retrieve Workflow executions, logs, artifacts.
 - **Webhooks** : Manage Webhooks that the Agent executes.
 - **Event Triggers** : Manage Event Triggers that the Agent reacts to.
-- **Tests, TestSuites, Sources, Executors** : Deprecated - but still available during a transition period.
+- **Tests, TestSuites, Sources, Executors** : Deprecated - but still available during a transition period - [Read More](legacy-features).

 See a complete feature-comparison table between OSS and Commercial below.

-### Workflow Limitations
+### Workflow Limitations in Standalone Mode

-The following Workflow features are not available when running a Workflow via the Standalone Agent:
+The following Workflow features are not available when using the Standalone Agent, they require the Agent to be connected to the Testkube Control Plane, either on-prem or in the cloud.

 - `execute` - see [Test Suites](test-workflows-test-suites)
 - `parallel` - see [Parallelization](test-workflows-parallel)